melosso/reef/IMPLEMENTATION_SUMMARY.md

 # Document Generation Implementation Summary

-## 🚧 Implementation Status: Phase 1-3 Complete (~70%)
+## ✅ Implementation Status: Phase 1-5 Complete (~90%)

-The document generation feature has been **partially implemented** in Reef with core functionality working.
-You can create basic PDF and DOCX documents (invoices, picklists, reports) using a hybrid approach that combines Scriban templates with document layout.
+The document generation feature has been **substantially implemented** in Reef with comprehensive functionality and testing.
+You can create professional PDF and DOCX documents (invoices, picklists, reports) using a hybrid approach that combines Scriban templates with document layout.

 ### Current Status
-✅ **Core functionality is production-ready** for basic use cases
+✅ **Production-ready** with full UI controls, validation, and test coverage
+✅ **All high-priority features** complete (UI options, validation endpoint, tests, README)
-⚠️ **Advanced features pending** (UI options, validation endpoint, tests, rich HTML rendering)
+⚠️ **Advanced features pending** (rich HTML rendering, preview functionality)
-📋 **See "Remaining Work" section** below for unimplemented features
+📋 **See "Remaining Work" section** below for optional enhancements

 ---